unicode-org/message-format-wg/spec/formatting.md

 as it depends on the implementation's shape for resolved values and the result type of the formatting.

-Formatting errors MAY be emitted during _formatting_, as formatting is not necessarily defined on every resolved value.
+Resolved values cannot always be formatted by a given implementation.
+When such an error occurs during _formatting_, an implementation SHOULD emit a _formatting error_ and produce a _fallback value_ for the _placeholder_ that produced the error.
-A formatter MAY provide a value to use in such a case instead of a _fallback value_.
+A formatting function MAY substitute a value to use instead of a _fallback value_.

-_Formatting_ MAY produce formatted messages with the following data types, as well as any others:
+Implementations MAY represent the result of _formatting_ using the most appropriate data type or structure.
+Some examples of these include:

-- A single concatenated string.
+- A single string concatenated from the parts of the resolved _pattern_.
 - A string with associated attributes for portions of its text.
 - A flat sequence of objects corresponding to each resolved value.
 - A hierarchical structure of objects that group spans of resolved values,